citp/privacy-policy-historical/h/hi/hid/hide-my-ip.com.md

 #### Collected Personal Information

+We do not monitor or keep logs your Internet traffic or activity while using the service.
 The information we collect about you depends on the products and services you use or purchase from My Privacy Tools, Inc. Such information may include, but not limited to:

-  * Your name, address, E-mail address, IP address, and other information required to validate your identity.
+  * Your name, address, E-mail address, IP address, and other information required to validate your identity when you make contact with us regarding your account or payment.
   * Credit or debit card information or other payment information.
   * Use or access any of our our products, services, websites, or network.
-  * Your preferences for particular products or services when you tell us what they are (for example in surveys), or when we assume what they are, depending on how you use our products and services.
   * Any communication with us, such as a ticket request to our support team, an E-mail, or live chat session.
   * Your account information, such as billing dates, subscription type, and account details.
   * Information relating to your use of our websites.